Tsumego

 There are many published collections of tsumego, or life-and-death problems, many in Asian languages but increasingly many in Western languages.
 Many collections are available on the internet.
 SL also has a growing collection of go problems.

-Most professional players and top amateur players agree that solving tsumego is the best way to improve[2].
+Most professional players and top amateur players agree that solving tsumego is one of the best ways to improve[2].
+Tsumego solving improves your reading ability overall and sharpens your sense of danger in life and death situations.

 Further reading